Prescription Drug and Controlled Substance Abuse

 Online Continuing Education Course

-This 3 contact hour nursing continuing education course shows nurses how prescription drug abuse can be prevented and why it is so common.
+This 3-contact-hour continuing education course shows nurses and other healthcare practitioners how prescription drug abuse can be prevented and why it is so common.
 Learn more about the current opioid and prescribed drug abuse epidemic and challenges in managing chronic pain for a better patient outcome.
 Meets Florida, Massachusetts, Nevada, New Jersey, Rhode Island and Texas requirements.

 Contact Hours: 3

 Pharmacotherapeutic Hours: 0.25

 "Thank you for the course.
 I would like to also thank you for having someone available to speak to me when I have any questions." - Barbara, APRN in Florida